Michigan's Democrat Senators, Gary Peters and Debbie Stabenow.

 The bill died in December at the end of the last legislative session, but Sen. Marco Rubio last week introduced a similar bill.
 The proposed federal law is an effort to strengthen similar state laws already on the books.
 Michigan is one 26 states that made it illegal

 for the government to do business with companies or individuals who boycott Israeli companies.
-Peters also cosponsored a law that would've outright criminalized supporting BDS.
+Peters also cosponsored a bill that would've outright criminalized supporting BDS.

 But the laws also create an awkward situation since Tlaib is part of the government and an outspoken critic of Isreal.
 (For the record, Tlaib is also a critic of Muslim states